 Our goals are to achieve long-term growth and profitability and to diversify our sales base.
-To accomplish these goals, we have and intend to continue to seek to do the following:
+To accomplish these goals, we have sought, and intend to continue to seek to do the following:

-- leverage our state-of-the-art, certified facilities to increase the value of the goods and services we provide to our highly valued private-label contract manufacturing customers and assist in developing relationships with additional quality oriented customers; - expand the commercialization of our beta-alanine patent estate through raw material sales, introduction of new products, new contract manufacturing opportunities, additional license and sub-license agreements, and protect our proprietary rights; - provide strategic partnering services to our private-label contract manufacturing customers, as described below under "Products, Principal Markets and Methods of Distribution"; and - · improve operational efficiencies and manage costs and business risks to improve profitability.
+- leverage our state-of-the-art, certified facilities to increase the value of the goods and services we provide to our highly valued private-label contract manufacturing customers and assist in developing relationships with additional quality oriented customers; - expand the commercialization of our beta-alanine patent estate through raw material sales, developing a new sales distribution channel under the Wellness and Healthy Aging category for our sustained release form of beta-alanine marketed under our SR CarnoSyn® trademark, and exploiting new contract manufacturing opportunities, license agreements and protecting our proprietary rights; - improve operational efficiencies and manage costs and business risks to improve profitability.